Terraced Terrain Generator (TTG)

 • Improve terrain detailing: use Perlin noise octaves to create more natural terrains.
 Implemented on version 1.2.0.

 • Sphere as a basic shape: let’s create completely terraced planets!
+Implemented on version 2.0.0.

 • Real-time sculpting: instead of letting an algorithm generate the hills, let the user interactively sculpt them.